PaulBorie/shopping-website/README.md

 * A **merchant account** at https://stripe.com and the stripe public api_key and private api_key providing by the account

 ## Installation/Deployment

+Deploy a https shopping website payment-ready linked to your domain name very easily and quickly by following these commands line :

 * Establish a connection to your **VPS** via **ssh** or other preferred manners and execute the following commands :